Skip to main content

 mainType.GetMethod("Main").Invoke(null, null);

-// The printObjectReferenceLink parameter is true, which means that when the uninstall fails, a detailed illegal object reference chain log will be printed, which is convenient for developers to locate where the illegal reference is maintained.
-It is recommended to set it to true only during the development period and change it to false after the official launch
+// printObjectReferenceLink parameter as true means when unloading fails, detailed illegal object reference chain logs will be printed to help developers locate where illegal references are maintained.
+It's recommended to be true only during development, change to false after production release

 {